CoquiCoders/beta-book/about/article_1.md

 Small businesses find it difficult to find and access loans and credits.

-There is no one clear entry point for businesses to access services and resources.
+There is no clear point of entry for businesses to access services and resources.

 Challenges within the community: